MartinMus/Plutus-playground-tests/README.md

-# Plutus-playground-tests
+# Plutus Playground Tests
-Testing Plutus smart contracts and learning Haskell basics
+Small experiments with Plutus smart contracts.
+Purpose: Practice writing and deploying contracts on the Plutus Playground.